chromice/ae/README.md

 	$db = ae::database(); // same as ae::database("default");

 	$db->query("SELECT 1")->make();
-} catch (aeDatabaseException $e) {
+} catch (\ae\DatabaseException $e) {
 	echo 'Something went wrong: ' . $e->getMessage();
 }
 ```

-As you can see, whenever something goes wrong on the database side, the library throws `aeDatabaseException`, which you can catch and handle gracefully.
+As you can see, whenever something goes wrong on the database side, the library throws `\ae\DatabaseException`, which you can catch and handle gracefully.

 If you want to know what queries are performed and how much memory and time they take, you can turn query logging on: